bdnorris/DES-340/lectures/lecture23-effects.md

 # CSS Effects

+## Shadows

+There are two kinds of shadows we can use.
+One for text, and the other for elements (boxes).

+### Text shadows

 <!--

-Drop shadows
-For both text and tags, we can add drop shadows to apply some subtle (or not so subtle) effects to our designs.
-There are two types of drop shadows we can use, one for the text and one for the tag itself.

 Text drop shadows
 The CSS rule for text shadows takes four values, the “x” direction, the